Azure/FTALive-Sessions/content/data/moderndatawarehouse/readme.md

 * Optional headphones to make it easier to listen to and interact with the presenters.

 # Modern Data Warehouses - Designing, Building and Operating
-## Sub-Subtitle: Or how I learned to stop worrying and just build a MDW
+## Subtitle: Or how I learned to stop worrying and just build a MDW
 ## Who we are
 **FastTrack for Azure (FTA) ([aka.ms/fta](aka.ms/fta))** <br/>
 Presenter: Ben Harding ([www.linkedin.com/in/ben-harding-fta](www.linkedin.com/in/ben-harding-fta)) <br/>